Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

 - A session where agents **communicate, take actions, and return results**

 You'll be able to:
-- Create sessions via the UI or Postman
+- Create sessions via the UI
 - Route messages between agents using structured threads
 - Extend or replace agents based on your needs